Winslow, Nebraska

 Winslow is a village in Dodge County, Nebraska, United States.
-The population was 103 at the 2010 census.

 History

 Winslow was platted in 1906.
 The origin of the name Winslow has not been identified.
 It was incorporated as a village in 1909.

+In March 2019 a flood destroyed Winslow.
+Flood water trapped many in their homes and resulted in many homes being abandoned, leading to many moving to neighboring areas.